 All participating authors must provide a valid phone number, United States based "snail mail" address, and an email address to receive communication from The Scriptorium regarding program details, book sale progress, event schedule details, and other important information.
 It is the author's sole responsibility to make us aware of any changes to the author's contact information.

-The Scriptorium will keep in inventory up to six copies of each title, in each format (trade paperback, hardcover, CD audiobook), enrolled in the program for a period of six months, after which time we will evaluate the sales attributed to that title and discuss with the author the future of their book’s consignment opportunities with us.
+The Scriptorium will keep in inventory up to six copies of each title, in each format (trade paperback, hardcover, CD audiobook, some specialty bindings, digital), enrolled in the program for a period of six months, after which time we will evaluate the sales attributed to that title and discuss with the author the future of their book’s consignment opportunities with us.
 If a title is removed from the Consignment Program, it is the author's responsibility to retrieve the remaining inventory personally, or arrange for shipment of materials back to the author, at the author's expense.

 The Scriptorium will only pay for books (of any format) that were sold within the consignment term.
 Damaged or stolen consignment materials are the sole financial responsibility of the author.